shreyash0k/Football-Stats-App/README.md

 ## Project Overview

 Welcome to the Software Engineer Intern Assessment Project!
 This project aims to evaluate your skills in several key areas relevant to our team.
 You will be working on a small application that retrieves data from an API, stores it in a database, and displays it in a simple user interface.
 This project is intended to be open-ended, allowing you to be creative and choose whatever language or framework you are comfortable with.
 (P.S.
-We use React, Typescript, and Next.JS)
+We use Next.JS framework, with React, Tailwind, Typescript, and Postgres)

 ## Project Requirements :memo:

 ### Required Abilities to Demonstrate

 1. **Ability to use Git**
+   - Fork this repository
-   - Clone the repository
+   - Clone your forked repository
    - Create a new branch for your work
-   - Commit changes with clear messages
+   - Commit changes often with clear messages
    - Push your branch to the remote repository and open a merge request

 2. **Ability to Retrieve Data from an API**